limury/Synthesizer_STM32/README.md

 ---

 # Embedded_Synth

+## NOTE: FINAL CODE IS ON THE FINAL BRANCH, NOT ON MAIN
 ## How we are going to do polyphony and complex sounds

 - We are updating the voltage in the speaker at 22000 Hz.